percona/pmm-doc/docs/using/platform/dbaas.md

     1. Select *Topology*, either *Cluster* or *Single Node*.

-    2. Select the number of nodes.
+    1. Select the number of nodes.
 (The lower limit is 3.)

-    3. Select *External Access* if you want to make your DB cluster available outside of Kubernetes cluster.
+    1. Select *External Access* if you want to make your DB cluster available outside of Kubernetes cluster.

         By default, only internal access is provided.

+        *External Access* can't be granted for local Kubernetes clusters (e.g. minikube).

-    4. Select a preset for *Resources per Node*.
+    1. Select a preset for *Resources per Node*.

         *Small*, *Medium* and *Large* are fixed preset values for *Memory*, *CPU*, and *Disk*.